 When HUS is caused by Shiga toxin-producing E. coli, the HUS symptoms will begin with those associated with E. coli gastroenteritis, including one or more of the following: vomiting, nausea, diarrhea (it has a tendency of being bloody), stomach pain or cramps, body aches, headaches, dehydration, and fatigue.
 The most telling sign, and the one physicians are on the look-out for, is blood in the stool.
 And while most victims of Shiga toxin-producing E. coli will recover within two to three weeks, according to the CDC, about 5 to 10 percent of people diagnosed with an infection from E. coli O157:H7 develop HUS.
 In those victims, about a week after the E. coil infection, HUS can surface and have a whole host of symptoms of its’ own, including:

-Pediatric HUS: The Unique Dangers of Hemolytic Uremic Syndrome in Children
+The Unique Dangers of Hemolytic Uremic Syndrome in Children

-Multiple studies have demonstrated that children with HUS who have apparently recovered may well develop hypertension, urinary abnormalities and/or renal insufficiency long after their initial recovery.
+Multiple studies have demonstrated that children with HUS who have apparently recovered will develop hype1iension, urinary abnormalities and/or renal insufficiency long after their initial recovery.
 One of the best predictors is the duration of anuria and/or oliguria.
 In one study of 61 children who were followed for a mean of 9.6 years following the acute episode of HUS (having had dialysis), 52% had proteinuria, 41 % decreased creatinine clearance, and 56% renal sequelae.
 And in fact, in all children with anuria of 8 or more day’s duration and those with oliguria exceeding 15 days, suffered ongoing chronic disease (100%).
 In yet another article in Clinical Nephrology (by Gagnadouz, et al, 1996) when 29 children were evaluated 15-25 years after the acute phase of HUS, only 10 of the 29 children were normal, 12 had hypertension, 3 had chronic renal failure and 4 had end stage renal disease (65.5%).
 Other studies have demonstrated that histological finding of focal and segmental sclerosis and hyalinosis can still be observed several years following HUS, and that only 25% of the children had normal renal function during long term follow-up.

 In short, the effects of HUS on children are serious and can last for years or even life.
 Many of the victims will eventually require a kidney transplant, and those who get a kidney transplant may require a second or third transplant due to complications or rejection by the body.